artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 == Changelog ==
 = 3.0 =
+* Added option to create rates with a minimum weight greater than zero.
+* Added option to create repetitive rates with a maximum number of steps.
 * Security improvement.
 * General performance enhancement.
 * Full code compliance with WordPress security standards.